Fernando Poe Jr.

+Fernando Poe Jr. (born Ronald Allan Kelley Poe; August 20, 1939 – December 14, 2004) was a Filipino actor, director and screenwriter.
+Nicknamed "Da King" and often referred to by his initials FPJ, he has been described as a cultural icon, having dominated the Philippine box-office from the 1960s to 1990s through his leading roles in action films.
+For his career that spanned nearly five decades, he has received numerous honors including the Order of National Artists of the Philippines in 2006 and the CCP Centennial Honors for the Arts in 1999.

-Poe appeared in around 300 films spanning from 1955 to 2003.
-The teenage Poe joined the film industry as a stuntman after the untimely death of his father, actor Fernando Poe Sr. His film debut was Anak ni Palaris (1955), a sequel to a film that starred his father.
+Poe appeared in around 300 films from 1955 to 2003.
+Poe entered the film industry as a stuntman following the death of his father, actor Fernando Poe Sr., and made his film debut in 1955 with Anak ni Palaris, a sequel to a film that starred his father.
 His breakout came in the 1956 film Lo Waist Gang and went on to star in action films that portrayed him as the "champion and defender of the poor and oppressed".
 His notable films include: Only the Brave Know Hell (1965), Lino Brocka's Santiago!
 (1970), Celso Ad.
 Castillo's Asedillo (1971), Bato sa Buhangin (1976), Durugin si Totoy Bato (1979), Eddie Romero's Aguila (1980); his self-directed Ang Panday (1980) and its sequels; Roman Rapido and Isang Bala Ka Lang! (both 1983), the 1986 films Iyo ang Tondo, Kanya ang Cavite, Muslim .357, and Batang Quiapo; Kahit Konting Pagtingin (1990), Ang Probinsyano (1996), Isusumbong Kita sa Tatay Ko...
 (1999), and Ang Dalubhasa (2000).

 Poe's accolades include five FAMAS Awards for Best Actor—a joint record that inducted him into the FAMAS Hall of Fame in 1988.
 He also won Best Director for his films Ang Padrino (1984) and Kahit Butas ng Karayom, Papasukin Ko (1995).
 In 2004, FAMAS posthumously granted him the Natatanging Alagad ng Sining Award.
 Poe was also posthumously declared a National Artist of the Philippines in 2006 (accepted by his family in 2012).

 Poe ran for president of the Philippines in the 2004 election.
-He lost to re-electionist Gloria Macapagal Arroyo by just over one million votes (3.48%)—the closest margin between the winner and runner-up in the history of Philippine presidential elections.
-Seven months after the elections, Poe died of a stroke; hundreds of thousands attended his wake and funeral.
+He lost to the incumbent Gloria Macapagal Arroyo by just over one million votes (3.48%)—the closest margin by percentage between the winner and runner-up in the history of Philippine presidential elections.
+Seven months after the election, Poe died of a stroke; hundreds of thousands attended his wake and funeral.

 Poe was married to actress Susan Roces, who played his onscreen love interest in 17 films.
-Senator Grace Poe and actress Lovi Poe are his daughters.
+He is the father of Senator Grace Poe and actress Lovi Poe.